Menu

 The Equity Release Council (ERC) sets the standards for conduct, ethics, and codes of practice.
 The Financial Conduct Authority (FCA) is the professional body responsible for regulating the market.

-A combination of the ERC setting the standards and the FCA regulating the financial products industry as a whole gives you, the consumer, a wide degree of financial protection, both for your protection and looking after the financial interests of your family or beneficiaries.
+A combination of the ERC setting the standards and the FCA regulating the financial products industry gives you, the consumer, a wide degree of financial protection, both for your protection and looking after the economic interests of your family or beneficiaries.

 The Downside (Cons) Of Equity Release